Volunteering

 For Your Class

 These volunteers are integral to the success of their reunion year.
 Committee members are ambassadors for the law school, encouraging their classmates to attend SLS Reunion and to make a gift in celebration of their milestone.
-The committee is also responsible for planning a class-hosted event during SLS Reunion and providing guidance to staff while planning a memorable weekend for the class.
+Outreach and Planning committees plan class-hosted event during SLS Reunion and providing guidance to staff.

 Reunion Chair